travis-ci/docs-travis-ci-com/user/languages/r.md

 ```

 If your package is detected as a Bioconductor package, Travis CI will first
-configure Bioconductor, and then use a Bioconductor repo in place of the usual
+configure Bioconductor, and then use the Bioconductor repositories in place of
-CRAN repo when installing dependencies.
+the usual CRAN repository when installing dependencies.

 There are two ways to signal to Travis CI that your package is a Bioconductor
 package: